 This year’s 40 Under 40 honorees are among the best and brightest talent in the accounting profession.
 They are all active in the professional community, as well as in their local communities, where many are small business owners and employers.

 Sep.
 16, 2015

 What is the name of one book that has been a great influence to you?

 Orthodoxy – G.K.
 Chesterton.
 Orthodoxy has had a profound effect on my thought life as a whole – thus has impacted how I do business more than any business book ever could.
 Chesterton’s ability to see the ‘miraculous in the mundane’ has allowed me to relish more in the simple, understated things of this world rather than the trappings of success.
 A quote for good measure:

 “Tradition means giving votes to the most obscure of all classes, our ancestors.
 It is the democracy of the dead.
 Tradition refuses to submit to the small and arrogant oligarchy of those who merely happen to be walking about.” –GK Chesterton

-In what ways have you contributed to your firm/company to make it a better place?
+In what ways have you contributed to your firm/company to make it better?